wietersr/Network-Automation/README.md

 # Network-Automation
-Resource for sharing the Network Automation Journey
+Resource for sharing the Network Automation helps, cheats, and other morsels